 Datamation has also identified another key area that has accelerated this trend:

 Being able to glean the insights is one thing, but being able to communicate them in a way that generates impactful actions is another.
 More powerful visualization tools allow data analysts to craft data stories that can communicate ideas more effectively.
-They also have indirect benefits such as shortening meeting times (by 24% according to this study).
+They also have indirect benefits such as shortening meeting times (by ).

 As data and analytics become a core business function, companies can react in real-time to the latest trends and identify issues before they happen.
 Ultimately, leveraging customer data to inform strategic decision-making across every area of their organization.